The Chosen (TV series): Season 5

 In February 2025, Jenkins announced a deal with Amazon MGM Studios to distribute theatrical releases of season 5, branded The Chosen: Last Supper, beginning in March 2025.
 As part of the deal, Amazon acquired exclusive rights to stream season 5 on Amazon Prime Video for 90 days, after which the show will be made available for free.
-On May 2, 2025, a trailer revealed that Season 5 will be released on Amazon Prime on June 15, 2025.
+Season 5 would be released on Amazon Prime on June 15, 2025.

 The Season 5 trailer soared to No. 1 on YouTube's trending list and amassed more than 1 million views in less than 24 hours.
 The film grossed $11.49M on its opening weekend, surpassing the third season's theatrical release, where it grossed $8.77M during its opening weekend in November 2022.
 After the release of Part 3 of the fifth season, the entire theatrical run of The Chosen series grossed over $120 million.
-The three parts of Last Supper became the highest-grossing film released by Fathom Events, with the first part alone grossing nearly $20.2 million domestically.
+The three parts of Last Supper became the highest-grossing film released by Fathom Events, with the first part alone grossing nearly $20.2 million domestically but was surpassed in 2026.